 On the career advancement front, earning a BSN is a great first step if you want to pursue an advanced nursing role, such as nurse midwife, nurse anesthetist or nurse practitioner.
 (We’ll get into how to become a nurse practitioner and the different paths you can pursue as an APRN below.)

-How to Become a Nurse Practitioner with a Non-Nursing Bachelor’s Degree
+Become a Nurse Practitioner with a Non-Nursing Bachelor’s Degree

 There aren’t any academic shortcuts to becoming a nurse practitioner or advanced practice registered nurse (APRN).
 However, if you have a non-nursing bachelor’s degree, there are streamlined education options that can help you achieve some steps on an accelerated timeline, including Marian University’s 16-month ABSN program.